 In these trying times, where so many “hot” topic issues tear us apart, why not turn to a (mostly) room temperature treat that can unify us all?
 You, along with millions around the world, can celebrate your love of hummus on May 13 – International Hummus Day!
 No one can be offended by this dairy-free, gluten-free, nut-free, meat-free and drama-free food that goes with everything from carrots to pita bread to chicken to crackers.
 Puree your cares away through the joy only chickpeas, garbanzo beans and olive oil can bring.

-International Hummus Day - History
+International Hummus Day timeline

 International Hummus Day was celebrated for the first time